ryanfb/etc/_posts/2016-07-30-command-line_checking_files_for_itunes_drm.md

       if [ $? -eq 0 ]; then echo $file; fi; \
     done > ~/drmfiles.txt

+**Edit:** After running this, I noticed that some music files have the `AppleStoreAccount` field but don't actually have iTunes DRM.
+It seems like, for music, files ending in the `.m4p` extension have iTunes DRM while `.m4a` files will not.

 ### Footnotes:

 [^mediainfo]: You can install the `mediainfo` command line interface on a Mac with `brew install mediainfo` if you have [Homebrew](http://brew.sh/) installed.